Eleno de Céspedes: Early life, first marriage, and travels

 Céspedes said that an intersex condition became apparent while giving birth, and after giving birth, Céspedes left the baby boy (named Cristóbal after his father) with a friend and began to travel around Spain, working in various professions including as a tailor.
-After a fight during which Céspedes stabbed a pimp (and was jailed for a time), he began to wear men's instead of women's clothing, use the masculine name Eleno, and openly court women.
+After a fight during which Céspedes stabbed a pimp (and was jailed for a time), Céspedes began to wear men's instead of women's clothing, use the masculine name Eleno, and openly court women.

-Céspedes then found work as a farmhand and shepherd, but an acquaintance denounced him to the corregidor who arrested him, and released him only on condition that he dress as a woman.
-Undeterred, he resumed dressing as a man and found work as a soldier, putting down the Morisco Revolt.
-Céspedes, who was literate, then purchased several books on surgery and medicine, and with these and the help of a Valencian surgeon he had befriended, trained himself to be a surgeon in Madrid.
+Céspedes then found work as a farmhand and shepherd, but was turned in to the corregidor by an acquaintance.
+Céspedes was arrested, with release conditional on Céspedes dressing as a woman.
+Undeterred after release, Céspedes resumed dressing as a man and found work as a soldier, taking a role in the suppression of the Rebellion of the Alpujarras under the command of John of Austria.
+Céspedes, who was literate, then purchased several books on surgery and medicine, and with these and the help of a Valencian surgeon Céspedes had befriended, trained to become a surgeon in Madrid.